ratschlab/immunopepper/README.md

 ## Basic workflow
 The software has four basic working modes:

-1. `build`: Core part of ImmunoPepper.
+1. [`build`](#mode-build): Core part of ImmunoPepper.
 Traverses the input splice graph and generates all possible peptides/kmers.
-2. `cancerspecif`:
+2. [`samplespecif`](#mode-samplespecif): This mode filters from the foreground kmer list the peptides that are also appearing in the background kmer list, and keeps only the novel kmers.
+It needs to be applied after the build mode.
-3. `samplespecif`:
+3. `cancerspecif`:
 4. `mhcbind`:

 ### Mode `build`